Chojnik – castle

 The oldest part of the castle was the upper ward with a round tower from the east and a small western house measuring 9.6 x 8.5 meters, inserted in the curtain walls.
 The curtain surrounding the courtyard from the north was streight, while the southern curtain was broken due to the terrain, giving the castle an irregularity.
 The residential building was accessible from the courtyard level and from the wall-walk surrounding the walls at a height of 9 meters, connected to the attic.
 Inside, it housed three floors: a basement serving as a pantry, a ground floor with economic functions and a residential upper floor.
 On the ground floor of the west wall and the first floor of the south wall, it had latrines.
 The bergfried tower has three floors.
 In the ground floor, it housed a narrow, round room covered with a ceiling, and a vaulted chamber was erected on the first floor, in which was the original entrance to the tower.
 The structure was crowned with a defensive gallery surrounding the helmet.
 The courtyard, located between the tower and the residential building, was equipped with a rainwater tank.

 Probably in the third quarter of the fourteenth century, the northern entrance was extended in four-sided foregate, touching bergfried tower from the north.
 It was divided into two parts, so that on the south – east side a cross vaulted room was created, and on the north – west side an entry route.
-In the later period of the fifteenth century, the foregate was raised and equipped with a battlement, and the entire upper castle was surrounded by an outer, lower wall with an oval outline.
+The room may have originally served for guards or as a chapel, similar to the castle in Lubin, as it is known that Gotsche Schoff founded a chapel of St. George and Catherine in the castle at the beginning of the 15th century.
+In the later period of the 15th century, the foregate was raised and equipped with battlements, and the entire upper ward was surrounded by an external, lower wall with an oval outline.

-At the beginning of the 15th century, Gotsche Schoff founded the chapel of St. George and Catherine.
-In the late Gothic period, around the second half of the 15th century, it was decorated on the northern wall with a bay window, embedded above the entrance to the upper ward.
-It was a three-sided closure of the altar part.
-It was hung on a moulded console, and above it was decorated with three coats of arms and pierced with narrow windows topped with trefoils, with the tops ended with late Gothic ogee arches.
+In the late Gothic period, around the second half of the 15th century, the northern wall of the upper ward was decorated with a bay window, set above the foregate and the entrance.
+This bay window was a polygonal closure of the altar section, framed by corner buttresses.
+It was hung on a moulded console with the image of a human head, and above it was decorated with three coats of arms and pierced with narrow windows topped with trefoils, with the tops ended with late Gothic ogee arches.
 The inner part of the chapel was covered with a cross-rib vault embedded in a recess carved in the wall.
 It separated two narrow bays with ribs based on wall pilaster strips surrounded by roller-shaped moulding.
 The ribs had concave moulding, so in the late Gothic style, and were fastened with bosses with images of the head of an angel and the coat of arms of the Schoffs.
-The nave part of the chapel had to be located in a wooden building added from the courtyard side.
+The nave had to be located in a wooden building added from the courtyard side.
+Alternatively, access to the bay window was provided by a narrow porch and due to the lack of a nave, it only served as a small oratory.

 Current state